 Scale Length- The scale length is the length of the string that will vibrate, and you measure this from the nut of the guitar to the bridge.
 For beginners and kids, you want a model with a shorter scale length because it is easier to play since there is less tension on the strings.
 Here are the general scale length measurements for the different sizes.
 (There can be some variation with these lengths on various models).

 3/4 size 22.75″

 1/4 size 19″

-- Mahogany is a very common strong, dense wood used for most parts of the guitar.
-It isn’t a very hard wood so it’s not used for fretboards and bridges.
-It is generally a reddish brown color.
+Mahogany is a very common robust and dense wood used for most parts of the guitar.
+It isn’t a very hard wood, so it’s not used for fretboards and bridges.
+It is generally a reddish-brown color.

-- Ebony is another very hard, dense wood that is used mostly on the fretboards of expensive guitars.
-It is usually black in color.
+Ebony is another sturdy, dense wood that is used mostly on the fretboards of expensive guitars.
+It is usually black.

-- Ash is a common body wood that is used in solid body guitars.
+Ash is a standard body wood that is used in solid body guitars.
 It is harder and lighter in color than mahogany.

-- Nato is also referred to as Eastern mahogany.
-It is Nato is a strong wood, and you will find it on a lot of necks of more affordable guitars.
+Nato is also referred to as Eastern mahogany.
+Nato is a durable wood, and you will find it on a lot of necks of more affordable guitars.

 Some of the links in this post may be affiliate links (meaning the site makes a small commission if you purchase an item that is linked).